matthew-richards/CybersecurityDefinitions/README.md

  1. About

-	jMemorize is written in Java and uses Leitner-flashcards to make memorizing facts not only more efficient but also more fun. jMemorize manages your learn progress and features categories, statistics and a visually appealing and intuitive interface.
+	jMemorize is written in Java and uses Leitner-flashcards to make memorizing facts not only more efficient but also more fun. jMemorize manages your learning progress and features categories, statistics and a visually appealing and intuitive interface.

  2. Download Java (if needed)